Appledore Island

 Appledore Island (formerly known as Hog Island) is the largest of the Isles of Shoals located about seven miles off the Maine coast.
 It is part of the Town of Kittery, in York County.

 History

-Appledore Island was originally settled by Europeans in the colonial era, when the ease of transport by water made farming on island economically efficient.
+Appledore Island was originally settled by Europeans in the colonial era, when the ease of transport by water made farming on an island economically efficient.
 A church was established in 1640.
 Near 1700, the entire settlement on this island moved to Star Island in New Hampshire to escape taxes imposed by Massachusetts (of which Maine was then a province).